zkrising/Tachi/docs/docs/user/rules.md

 | BMS (7K) | Keyboard, any IIDX Controller | Keyboard play is allowed for BMS 7K. |
 | BMS (14K) | any two IIDX Controllers | Keyboard play is **NOT** allowed for BMS 14K. |

+!!! info
+	As always though, exercise some common sense.
+I'm not going to whitelist controllers on here, because that's asking for trouble.
+Use your head as for whether something is fair or not, and if you're not certain still, ask in the discord.

 ## R4: Do not harm other people in the community.